Cevapcici - a story from the Balkans

 Poultry cevapcici: If you like something a little lighter, try cevapcici made from chicken or turkey.
 The preparation is similar to the classic recipe, except that you use poultry meat.

 Vegetarian cevapcici: Yes, you heard that right.
 Cevapcici don't always have to be made of meat.
 A vegetarian version consists of chickpeas, onions and spices.
-Form this mixture into small rolls and then grill them.
+Form this mixture into rolls and then grill them.

 Fish cevapcici: There is also a maritime version for all fish lovers.
 Types of fish such as salmon or tuna are particularly suitable for this.
 Simply chop the fish, mix it with onions and spices and grill.